 Study characteristics

 The electronic search strategy identified 506 potentially relevant articles (PubMed, 315; Scopus, 112; Cochrane Library, 3; OVID Medline, 53; TMC ProSearch, 23), which were further screened for inclusion on the basis of their titles, abstracts, full texts, or a combination of these terms.
 The electronic search was supplemented from reference lists of relevant articles including reviews.
 Finally, 17 studies with data on the relationship between APC gene promoter methylation and NSCLC were pooled for analysis (Table 1) [10,12-27].
 All these articles were written in English.
-Totally, 1338 lung cancer tissues /serum and 913 normal counterpart tissues/serum were collected.
+In total, 1,338 lung cancer tissues /serum and 913 normal counterpart tissues/serum were collected.
 The age of the subjects in the 17 studies ranged from 25 to 86 years, with mean or median ranging from 53 to 67 years.
-As for the study aim, 13 articles were especially aiming at diagnosis, while the others were for prognosis, survival research, etc. Among 17 studies, the proportions of stage I samples differed from 32.1 to 100%, and the percentage of male individuals in the NSCLC samples has a range of 53%-81%.
-For the experimental methods to explore APC promoter methylation status, 7 of 17 inclusions used methylation-specific polymerase chain reaction (MSP), while others used quantitative MSP (qMSP, such as Methylight, Prosequencing, etc.).
+As for the study aim, 13 articles were especially aiming at diagnosis, while the others were for prognosis, survival research, and so on.
+Among 17 studies, the proportions of stage I samples differed from 32.1 to 100%, and the percentage of male individuals in the NSCLC samples has a range of 53 to 81%.
+For the experimental methods to explore APC promoter methylation status, 7 of 17 inclusions used methylation-specific polymerase chain reaction (MSP), while others used quantitative MSP (qMSP, such as Methylight, Prosequencing, and so on).
 Two kinds of methylation detection primers or probes were found to be utilized for most of the 17 studies.
-The information of the two sets of primers (set I: chr5:112073421–112073518, 7 studies; and set II: chr5:112101379–112101452, 7 studies) was listed in Additional file 1: Table S2.
-Although no CpG sites from the methylation microarrays was found located in the above primers, cg20311501 is covered by the replication region of Set II primers.
+The information of the two sets of primers (set I: chr5:112073421-112073518, seven studies; and set II: chr5:112101379-112101452, seven studies) is listed in Additional file 1: Table S2.
+Although no CpG sites from the methylation microarrays were found located in the above primers, cg20311501 is covered by the replication region of set II primers.

-Table 1 Characteristics of eligible studies considered in the report
+Table 1.
+Characteristics of eligible studies considered in the report